Katie Holmes, Jamie Foxx Relationship — Truth Behind Pregnancy, Engagement, And Marriage Claims

 Life & Style reported that Katie was seen wearing the ring in front of her close friends but whenever anyone asked about her engagement, she promptly dismissed the thought.

-The tabloid’s supposed insider added that the Dawson’s Creek’s actress is thrilled that her new boyfriend is finally making things official, something which she wanted for many years.
+The tabloid’s supposed insider added that the Dawson’s Creek’s actress is thrilled that her new boyfriend is finally making things “official,” something which she wanted for many years.

 “Katie is thrilled that Jamie is ready to make things official.
 She’s wanted this for years.”